pubkey/rxdb/docs-src/docs/electron-database.md

 # Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

-[Electron](https://www.electronjs.org/) (aka Electron.js) is a framework developed by github which is designed to create desktop applications with the Web technology stack consisting of HTML, CSS and JavaScript.
+[Electron](https://www.electronjs.org/) (aka Electron.js) is a framework developed by github that is designed to create desktop applications with the Web technology stack consisting of HTML, CSS and JavaScript.
-Because the desktop application runs on the clients device, it is suitable to use a database that can store and query data locally.
-This allows to create so called [local first](./offline-first.md) apps that store data locally and even work when to user has no internet connection.
+Because the desktop application runs on the client's device, it is suitable to use a database that can store and query data locally.
+This allows you to create so-called [local first](./offline-first.md) apps that store data locally and even work when the user has no internet connection.
-While there are many options to store data in Electron, for complex realtime apps, using [RxDB](https://rxdb.info/) is recommended because it is a database made for UI-based client side application, not a server-side database.
+While there are many options to store data in Electron, for complex realtime apps using [RxDB](https://rxdb.info/) is recommended because it is a database made for UI-based client-side application, not a server-side database.

 <p align="center">
   <img src="./files/icons/electron.svg" alt="Electron" width="70" />